 To apply for a LEGO grant, please follow the process outlined here: LEGO: How Can I Apply?

 LEGO is built up around 2 unique segments - LEGO Council & LEGO Nominees.

 The LEGO Council is comprised of the founding LEGO partners.
 The LEGO Council is comprised of 8 individuals with a range of backgrounds and experience, each responsible for a specific segment of Lido.

 - @katernoir - Validation Tech

 - @timbeiko - Ethereum Ecosystem alignment

 The LEGO Council determines the details of LEGO applications/grants, specifically classification and associated funding/costs.
-If you are interested in pursuing a grant (either open/outlined below or novel) contact the relevant LEGO committee member to introduce yourself, the topic and your plans for it.
+If you are interested in pursuing a grant contact the relevant LEGO committee member to introduce yourself, the topic and your plans for it.

 b.
 LEGO Nominees

-The LEGO Nominees is an expansion of LEGO to 20 individuals who manage personal allocations (up to 10,000 LDO) with the ability to approve pebble-sized grants to developments which they find to be of benefit to Lido/the industry.
+The LEGO Nominees is an expansion of LEGO by 10 individuals who manage personal allocations (up to 10,000 LDO using 30d TWAP at the moment of refill) with the ability to approve pebble-sized grants to developments which they find to be of benefit to Lido/the industry.

 - Felix Lutsch